davidjwatts/portuguese_fires/README.md

 ### Approach

 Since the output variable is a real number, I will attempt a regression analysis on the data using the contemporary best practices in machine learning.
-This will include various type of regression, including ridge regression, polynomial regression, regression trees, and regression SVM.
+This will include various type of regression, including ridge and lasso regression, regression trees, and regression SVM.
 It makes sense to me to also qualify the fire size as being either small or large (area equal to zero or greater than zero), and then run classification models as well.

 ### Deliverables